telasjareynolds/movie-maze-frontend/README.md

-# movie-maze-backend
+# movie-maze-frontend

 ## Overview
 This repository contains the frontend for the Movie Maze website, the user-facing interface of the application.
-It allows users to explore movies, sort and filter by genre or year, read synopses, and manage a watchlist.
+It allows users to explore movies by title, read synopses, and manage a watchlist.
 Built with React and modern web development tools, the frontend seamlessly interacts with the backend API to provide a dynamic and engaging user experience.

 ## Features
-- Browse and sort movies by genre, year, or other criteria.
+- Browse movies by title.
 - View detailed movie synopses.
 - Add or remove movies from a personalized watchlist.
 - Secure user authentication and session management.